rubyforgood/human-essentials/docs/user_guide/bank/exports.md

 - Phone,
 - Email,
 - Total Diapers
   - The title for this should be Total Items, as that is what is shown.
-  - [TODO:  initialize issue for this discrepency]
+We have an issue in the queue to fix that
 ## Purchases
-### Navigating to export purchases
+### Navigating to export Purchases
 Click 'Purchases', then 'All Purchases' in the left hand menu.
 Then click "Export Purchases"
-### Filtering exported purchases
+### Filtering exported Purchases
-You can filter the purchases by:
+You can filter the Purchases by:
 - Storage location
 - Vendor
 - Purchase date

-The default is all storage locations and vendors, and the current year [TODO:  update this when we change to 60 days prior, 30 days forward]
+The default is all storage locations and vendors, and the default period of 60 days prior, 30 days forward from today's date.

 Make your selection and click "Filter"  before clicking "Export Purchases"
 ### Content of Purchases Export
-For each purchase in the filtered list:
+For each Purchase in the filtered list:
-- Purchases from (the vendor name) (TODO:  Shouldn't this be Purchased from,  or Vendor?)
+- Purchases from (the Vendor name)
 - Storage Location,
 - Purchased Date,
 - Quantity of Items,